Are you hunting down the best aquarium filter media for your tank? This article will give you a few options to ponder.

 Unparalleled efficiency in removing organic waste

-It changes color and let you know when it’s exhausted
+It changes color and lets you know when it’s exhausting

 It can be reused after bleach wash